Seifalla/Binary-Multiplier/README.md

 The two inputs are read from a text file and stored in two vectors of integers.

+Note: The two operands can be of any length.

   # Algorithm:

   Inputs: two vectors of integers x, y